Things to Do in Reno, Nevada’s “Biggest Little City”

 Where to Stay in Reno

-We visited Reno on multiple day trips from a horse farm in the Washoe Valley.
+We visited Reno on day trips from a horse farm in the Washoe Valley.
 It was exactly what we needed after some time in Las Vegas within a 30-minute drive of Reno.

 If your travel to Reno is for a short amount of time, you have all kinds of options for stays at a variety of price points.
 Check out the map below to compare your options: